Enterprise digital transformation

 By 95% programme completion:

-+30% in Search → PDP engagement resulted in +2.8M additional PDP sessions annually
++30% Search → PDP engagement resulted in +2.8M additional PDP sessions annually

 Customer satisfaction improved from 3.2 to 4.3 / 5